-The switch contains 24 RJ-45 ports that operate at 10 Mbps or 100 Mbps, half or full duplex, or at 1000 Mbps, full duplex.
+The switch contains 20 RJ-45 ports plus four RJ-45 combo ports (shared with SFP slots) that operate at 10 Mbps or 100 Mbps, half or full duplex, or at 1000 Mbps, full duplex.
 Because all ports on the switch support automatic MDI/MDI-X operation, you can use straight-through cables for all network connections to PCs or servers, or to other switches or hubs.
 (See 1000BASE-T Pin Assignments on page B-3.)